US Department of State - Careers Representing America

 A. Possess one year of work experience equivalent to at least the GS-05 level in the Federal Service responding to inquiries about laws or information concerning U.S. Citizenship or passports/visas or travel to foreign countries; or researching, developing, verifying or authorizing claims arising under the nationality laws of the United States.

-B. Completion of 1 full year of graduate level education in law, or other fields related to the position.
+B. Completion of 1 full year of graduate level education in law, or other administrative or management fields related to the position.
 For your information, one academic year of graduate education is considered to be the number of credit hours that your graduate school has determined to represent one academic year of full-time study.
 Such study may have been performed on a full-time or part-time basis.
 If you cannot obtain your graduate school definition of one year of graduate study, 18 semester hours (or 27 quarter hours) should be considered as satisfying the requirement for one year of full-time graduate study.

 C. Possess a bachelor's degree from an accredited college or university AND you meet one of the following provisions of the superior academic achievement: (You must submit a copy of your transcript to qualify for superior academic achievement.)
 1. A grade-point average of "B" (3.0 or higher on a 4.0 scale) for all completed undergraduate courses or those completed in the last two years of undergraduate study.
 2. A grade-point average of "B+ " (3.5 or higher on a 4.0 scale) for all courses completed, in your major field of study, or those courses in your major completed in the last two years of your undergraduate study.3.
 Rank in the upper one-third of your class in the college, university, or major subdivision.
 4. Membership in a national honor society (other than freshman honor societies) recognized by the Association of College Honor Societies.
 Grade point averages should be rounded to one decimal point, i.e., 2.95 is rounded up to 3.0; while 2.94 is rounded down 2.9.
 You must submit copies of your college transcripts from all undergraduate schools attended, not just courses taken at the school granting the degree.
 If selected, official college transcripts will be required to verify education and grade point average prior to employment.